-The chart above only includes project types and their associated funding components that are part of LSA data collection.
-Note: Per the 2024 HIC and PIT Count Data Submission Guidance (p.
-13-14) you may have an emergency shelter set up to track your Emergency Housing Assistance (EHA).
+^{}Per the 2023 HIC and PIT Count Data Submission Guidance you may have an emergency shelter set up to track your Emergency Housing Assistance (EHA).

 Note: If "HCHV," "GPD," "VASH," or "SSVF" is in the project name but not listed as receiving this funding source, a warning flag will be generated even if the data (e.g., name and funding source) are correct.
 If correct, you can resolve the warning with a note confirming the data are correct or by changing the project name and reuploading the data.